 IRR can be a helpful decision indicator for selecting an investment.
-However, there is one very important point that must be made about IRR: it doesn’t always equal the compound annual growth rate (CAGR) on an initial investment.
+However, there is one critical point that must be made about IRR: it doesn’t always equal the compound annual growth rate (CAGR) on an initial investment.

 Let’s take an example to illustrate.
 Suppose we have the following series of cash flows that also generates a 10% IRR:

-In this example an investment of $100,000 is made today and in exchange we receive $15,000 every year for 5 years, plus we also sell the asset at the end of year 5 for $69,475.
-The calculated IRR of 10% is exactly the same as our first example above.
-But let’s examine what’s happening under the hood in order to see why these are two very different investments:
+In this example, an investment of $100,000 is made today and in exchange we receive $15,000 every year for 5 years, plus we also sell the asset at the end of year 5 for $69,475.
+The calculated IRR of 10% is the same as our first example above.
+But let’s examine what’s happening under the hood to see why these are two very different investments:

 As shown above in year 1 our outstanding investment amount is $100,000, which earns a return on investment of 10% or $10,000.
 However, our total interim cash flow in year 1 is $15,000, which is $5,000 greater than our $10,000 return “on” investment.
 That means in year 1 we get our $10,000 return on investment, plus we also get $5,000 of our original initial investment back.

 Now, notice what happens to our outstanding internal investment in year 2.
-It decreases by $5,000 since that is the amount of capital we recovered with the year 1 cash flow (the amount in excess of the return on portion).
+It decreases by $5,000 since that is the amount of capital we recovered with the year 1 cash flow (the amount exceeding the return on portion).
 This process of decreasing the outstanding “internal” investment amount continues all the way through the end of year 5.
-Again, the reason why our outstanding initial investment decreases is because we are receiving more cash flow each year than is needed to earn the IRR for that year.
+Again, the reason our outstanding initial investment decreases is that we are receiving more cash flow each year than is needed to earn the IRR for that year.
 This extra cash flow results in capital recovery, thus reducing the outstanding amount of capital we have remaining in the investment.

 The Internal rate of return (IRR) for an investment is the percentage rate earned on each dollar invested for each period it is invested.